Quantum Key Distribution via Charge Teleportation: Introduction

 Quantum Key Distribution (QKD) promises unconditionally secure communication by leveraging the fundamental principles of quantum mechanics \cite{Bennett1984, Ekert1991}.
 While traditional protocols like the BB84 protocol~\cite{Bennett1984, Bennett1984Original, Bennett1992, Shor2000, Mayers2001, Scarani2009, Bennett1992_exp, Pirandola2020} rely on the transmission and measurement of single-qubit states, recent theoretical and experimental advances have opened new avenues for cryptographic tasks.
 Among these is Quantum Energy Teleportation (QET), a protocol that enables the extraction of energy from a distant location by performing only local operations and classical communication (LOCC) on a shared entangled ground state, without violating local energy conservation \cite{Hotta2011, Amico2008}.
 This process does not teleport a quantum state, but rather the expectation value of a local observable.

 Recent work has demonstrated the experimental feasibility of QET on superconducting quantum hardware \cite{Ikeda2023} and generalized the protocol beyond energy to other globally conserved quantities, such as charge and current \cite{IkedaTeleportingCharge}.
 This generalization, termed Quantum Observable Teleportation, provides a versatile toolkit for manipulating local properties of many-body systems.
-Building on this, it was recently proposed that such a mechanism could form the basis of a novel QKD protocol, where information is encoded in the sign of the teleported observable's expectation value, controlled by a classical bit choice made by the sender (Alice) \cite{QKDbyQET}.
+Building on this, QKD based on QET~\cite{QKDbyQET} proposed a general framework where information is encoded in the sign of the teleported observable's expectation value.
+In this work, we demonstrate that charge teleportation serves as a qualitatively superior observable for this primitive.
+While retaining the established LOCC protocol structure, we show that decoding key bits via local charge provides exact bit symmetry, single-operator readout, and significantly enhanced robustness against model imperfections compared to energy-based schemes.
 More broadly, this mechanism establishes a general framework for secure quantum signaling, where Alice can deterministically control a binary outcome at Bob's location.
 However, given that the protocol's resource is a meticulously prepared many-body ground state, its practical application is best suited for tasks where unconditional security is prioritized over high data rates.
 QKD is the canonical example of such a task and thus forms the central focus of our investigation.

 Focusing on this primary application, we develop and analyze a QKD protocol based on the teleportation of a local charge observable.
 We investigate the protocol's performance under two distinct interaction models for the underlying many-body system: a star-coupled Transverse Field Ising Model (TFIM), $H^{(1)} = J\sum_{k=1}^{N}X_{0}X_{k}+h\sum_{k=0}^{N}Z_{k}$, where a central qubit (Alice) interacts with all others, and a 1D nearest-neighbor TFIM, $H^{(2)} = J\sum_{k=1}^{N}X_{k-1}X_{k}+h\sum_{k=0}^{N}Z_{k}$.
 Through numerical simulations and Qiskit-based quantum circuit analysis~\cite{Amir_QKD_by_Charge_Teleportation}, we compare the efficacy and robustness of charge teleportation against energy teleportation for these models.
 Our findings show that charge teleportation exhibits superior symmetry, stability against statistical noise, and scalability with system size, making it a more promising candidate for practical QKD implementations.
 Furthermore, we analyze the protocol's resilience to various noise channels, identifying the operational regimes where secure key distribution remains viable.